 Finally, how can we not to talk about Belgium chocolate?
-This specialty of Belgium is renowned all over the word for its fine quality and taste.
+This speciality of Belgium is renowned all over the world for its fine quality and taste.
 But there are countless chocolatiers in Brussels till we are literally spoiled for choices.
 Hence I decided to go with chocolate brands not found in Singapore and ended up in Pierre Marcolini Chocolatier.

 And wow!
 The chocolates at Pierre Marcolini are goddamn good!!
-While it’s on the pricey side but the quality totally make up for that.
+While it’s on the pricey side but the quality totally makes up for that.
 Maybe that’s why it is called luxury chocolate?

 We explored the area a little more before it’s time to return to Brussels Midi.
 If only we have more time, there are still so many things which I would like to see especially the street arts.
 Next time ya, Brussels?